 No matter your current situation in life or the nature of your injuries, you still have to meet your daily financial obligations.
 Unfortunately, it’s becoming easier said than done with the cost of everything from food to gas going up.

 This can be even more of a challenge when dealing with the unexpectedness of a car accident claim.
 Fortunately, we at Express Legal Funding can help plaintiffs in personal injury and other types of civil lawsuit cases.
-We can help you start your financial recovery with our fast and lower-cost pre-settlement funding.
+We can help you start your financial recovery early with our fast and lower-cost pre-settlement funding.

 The big win for you is it means money now when you need it.
 Risk-free and no worrying about increasing debt.
 The lien is on your future injury settlement or trial award money.
 Not on you.
 That’s because, unlike loans, the funding is a non-recourse advance.